ErickTamayo/Stretchy/docs/reference/index_operations.md

 #Introduction

-Here you will find the index API for manage an index in elastic search.
+Here you will find the index API for manage an index in elasticsearch.

 Index operations includes so far: